ADF Logo

 Vermont tells the Wuotis and Gantts to go against their beliefs

-Although the Wuotis and Gantts have lovingly and successfully adopted five children between them, the Department has determined they are unfit to foster or adopt any child solely due to their religiously inspired and widely held belief that girls cannot become boys or vice versa.
-And Vermont applies this policy categorically—whether applicants want to adopt their grandchild, provide respite care for an infant for just a few hours, or foster a child who shares all of their religious views.
+Although the Wuotis and Gantts have lovingly and successfully adopted five children between them, the Department had determined they were unfit to foster or adopt any child solely due to their religiously inspired and widely held belief that girls cannot become boys or vice versa.
+And Vermont applied this policy categorically—whether applicants wanted to adopt their grandchild, provide respite care for an infant for just a few hours, or foster a child who shares all of their religious views.

-Vermont would prefer children have no home than to place them with families of faith with these views.
-That’s cruel enough on its face, but this policy also further harms children and hinders their chance to find forever homes.
+Vermont would have preferred children to have no home than to place them with families of faith with these views.

-It requires parents to parrot the State’s viewpoint, while restricting parents’ ability to politely share their common-sense beliefs with any foster child placed with them—categorically excluding their views from the foster-parent pool entirely.
+It required parents to parrot the State’s viewpoint, while restricting parents’ ability to politely share their common-sense beliefs with any foster child placed with them—categorically excluding their views from the foster-parent pool entirely.

-Vermont’s regulations also target particular religious views for unequal treatment through an exemption-riddled system of individualized assessments.
+Vermont’s regulations also targeted particular religious views for unequal treatment through an exemption-riddled system of individualized assessments.

-Far from protecting children, such actions only harm children who just need a loving home.
+Far from protecting children, such actions only harmed children who just need a loving home.

 “Vermont’s foster-care system is in crisis: There aren’t enough families to care for vulnerable kids,” said ADF Senior Counsel Johannes Widmalm-Delphonse.
 “As numerous states have attested, religious families play a critical role in the foster-care system.

-“Yet instead of inviting families from diverse backgrounds to help care for vulnerable kids, Vermont is shutting the door on them, putting its ideological agenda ahead of the needs of suffering kids.”
+“Yet instead of inviting families from diverse backgrounds to help care for vulnerable kids, Vermont was shutting the door on them, putting its ideological agenda ahead of the needs of suffering kids.”

 The Wuotis and Gantts simply want to help children in need—no more, no less

-It would’ve been very easy for the Wuoti and Gantt families to just walk away when Vermont revoked their licenses.
-They have their own lives and their own stuff to deal with, outside of the incredible foster work they do.
+It would’ve been easy for the Wuoti and Gantt families to just walk away when Vermont revoked their licenses.

-But it’s also a constitutional issue.
-By denying people the chance to be foster and adoptive parents because of their religious beliefs and compelling them to speak the government’s preferred message about sexual orientation and gender identity, Vermont is violating the First Amendment.
+But Vermont’s actions also posed a constitutional issue.
+By denying people the chance to be foster and adoptive parents because of their religious beliefs and compelling them to speak the government’s preferred message about sexual orientation and gender identity, Vermont was violating the First Amendment.

+This policy change is not only a victory for religious foster families like the Wuotis and Gantts, but more importantly, for Vermont’s children in foster care.
 Every child deserves a loving home.
 Children suffer when the government excludes people of faith from adoption and foster care.
-That is why ADF is standing with families like the Wuotis and Gantts.
+That is why ADF continues to stand with families like the Wuotis and Gantts.
 Will you stand with them, too?